The Amalgamation Property for automorphisms of ordered abelian groups: Dependent positive theories

-\begin{co} Suppose $T$ is thick.
-Then the following are equivalent. \begin{enumerate} \item $T$ is $\mathsf{NIP}$. \item For every pec $M\models T$ and every $p\in S(M)$, there are at most $2^{|M|+|T|}$ global $M$-invariant extensions of $p$. \item For every $\lambda_{T}$-saturated pec $M\models T$ and every $p\in S(M)$, there are at most $2^{|M|+|T|}$ global negative coheir extensions of $p$. \end{enumerate} \begin{proof} (1)$\implies$(2): This follows by \Cref{co:counting_invariant}.\\ (2)$\implies$(3): By \cite[Lemma 2.20]{DK}, if $M$ is a $\lambda_{T}$-saturated pec model then a global positive type is Lascar-invariant over $M$ iff it is $M$-invariant.
-Hence the implication follows by \Cref{rem:invariance}(2).\\ (3)$\implies$(1): This follows by \Cref{pr:IPcoheirs}. \end{proof} \end{co} While in this paper we almost exclusively consider maximal types, there is a notion of \emph{prime type}, considered in~\cite{haykazyan_spaces_2019}: a prime type is a collection $p(x)$ of positive formulas such that, if $\phi(x)\lor \psi(x)\in p(x)$, then $\phi(x)\in p(x)$ or $\psi(x)\in p(x)$.
-Maximal types are precisely the collections of positive formulas satisfied by a tuple from a pec model, while prime types are the collections of formulas satisfied by a tuple in an \emph{arbitrary} model. \begin{rem} The space of prime types over $\monster$ may be endowed with two dual topologies: one has the $[\phi(x)]$, for positive $\phi$, as a subbasis of open sets, the other has the same sets as a subbasis of closed sets, see~\cite[Remark~3.7]{haykazyan_spaces_2019}.
-If we identify $M$ with the set of global maximal types realised in $M$, then a type over $\monster$ is a positive coheir iff it lies in the closure of $M$ in the first topology, and is a negative coheir iff it lies in the closure of $M$ in the second topology. \end{rem} The reason why maximal negative coheirs always exist, while maximal positive ones may fail to, is that the set of maximal types is compact with respect to the second topology, but not necessarily with respect to the first one.
+\begin{rem} The space of prime types over $\monster$ may be endowed with two dual topologies: one has the $[\phi(x)]$, for positive $\phi(x)$, as a subbasis of open sets, the other has the same sets as a subbasis of closed sets, see~\cite[Remark~3.7]{haykazyan_spaces_2019}.
+If we identify $M$ with the set of global maximal types realised in $M$, then a type over $\monster$ is a positive coheir over $M$ if and only if it lies in the closure of $M$ in the first topology, and is a negative coheir over $M$ if and only if it lies in the closure of $M$ in the second topology. \end{rem} The reason why maximal negative coheirs always exist, while maximal positive ones may fail to, is that the set of maximal types is compact with respect to the second topology, but not necessarily with respect to the first one.
 Since both topologies on the whole space of prime types are compact, \emph{prime} positive coheirs always exist. \begin{eg} Let $T$ be the positive theory of $M\coloneqq(\omega, \le, 0,1,2,\ldots)$, as in~\cite{poizat_quelques_2010}.
 Because there is a constant symbol for every element of $\omega$, we see that $M$ embeds in every model of $T$, and it is easy to see that no model of $T$ can have points strictly before $0$, or between two consecutive natural numbers.
-Because we are using $\le$ (as opposed to $<$) every other model of $T$ may be continued to $\omega+1$ by sending every point larger than all natural numbers to $\omega$, hence $T$ has only two pec models, $M=\omega$ and the maximal pec model $\monster=\omega+1$.
-The maximal type at $+\infty$ over $M$ has only one prime positive coheir over $\monster$, the non-maximal type $\set{x\ge n\mid n\in \omega}$. \end{eg}
+Because we are using $\le$ (as opposed to $<$) every other model of $T$ may be continued to $\omega+1$ by sending every point larger than all natural numbers to $\omega$, hence $T$ has only two pec models, namely $M=\omega$ and the maximal pec model $\monster=\omega+1$.
+The maximal type at $+\infty$ over $M$ has only one prime positive coheir over $\monster$, the non-maximal type $\set{x\ge n: n\in \omega}$. \end{eg}